temporalio/cli/README.md

 Temporal CLI is a distribution of [Temporal](https://github.com/temporalio/temporal) that runs as a single process with zero runtime dependencies.

-Persistence to disk and an in-memory mode are both supported via SQLite.

 ## Getting Started

 ### Download and Start Temporal Server Locally